Generic Name: technetium tc 99m albumin aggregated (tek-NEE-shee-um Tc 99m al-BUE-min AG-re-gay-ted) (Intravenous route)

 Precautions while using Pulmolite

-It is very important that your doctor check you or your child closely while you are receiving this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
+It is very important that your doctor check you or your child closely while receiving this medicine.
+This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to use it.

-While using this medicine, you or your child may be exposed to radiation.
+You will be exposed to radiation when you are given this medicine.
 Talk with your doctor if you have concerns about this.

 Pulmolite side effects